-Hello and welcome to my online watch box 🙂
+Hello and welcome to my watch box 🙂

 You can find photos of my watches under the collection tab, where most watches are sorted by the text written on the dial (usually this is a brand, but not always).
 Watches are grouped by sub-type in the discover tab, and you can find many other helpful resources in the links tab.

 I have watches from many different countries, but those from the USSR are particularly appealing to me.
-I find Soviet designs tasteful and interesting; the Cyrillic writing exotic and alluring; the history endlessly fascinating; the prices affordable; the number of variations mind-boggling.
+I find Soviet designs tasteful and interesting, the Cyrillic writing exotic and alluring, the history endlessly fascinating, the prices affordable, and the number of variations mind-boggling.

 While I don't have a single favorite watch, I do have strong preferences toward dress styles and simple, clean designs, which generally include a sweep second hand and no date complication.
 I am also particular about size, gravitating toward watches from 33–37mm in diameter, and almost always in a round case.
 My favorite era is undoubtedly the 1960's due to the no-nonsense approach to watch design.

-I am originally from Austin, Texas, and will always have my roots in the American South.
+I am originally from Austin, Texas and will always have my roots in the American South.
 That's me over there, jumping bales of hay as a kiddo.
 I now live in Estonia with my wife.
 By day, I manage content for a tech startup, and for fun, I like to travel.
 One of my favorite quotes is from Mark Twain: "Travel is fatal to prejudice, bigotry, and narrow-mindedness [...]
 Broad, wholesome, charitable views cannot be acquired by vegetating in one little corner of the earth all one's lifetime."

 I am always eager to discuss watches and meet others in this field, so please feel free to get in touch; you can find my email in the contact tab.